 - A signal booster for each mic.

 Computer with a USB input.

 How the mic is held is important for two reasons.
 First, the position of the mic determines the sound quality in a big way.
 Second, mics are notorious for picking up vibrations from hands (if you’re holding it) or tables (if it’s on a stand improperly).

 I personally use the Audio-Technica ATH-M40x Professional Studio Monitor Headphones.
-But, I recorded the first 100 episodes of the Rebooted Body Podcast with iPhone headphones plugged into the ATR2100.
+But, I recorded the first 100 episodes of my career with iPhone headphones plugged into the ATR2100.

 These take the audio from the mic to the audio interface or to the mixer for higher end mics.
 This one will do you just fine.